-Policy 4.C.1.4: The City shall amend this Plan as needed based on updated and reliable data resulting from the drainage basin studies
+Policy 4.C.1.4: The City shall amend this Plan as needed based on updated and reliable data resulting from the drainage basin studies.

-Policy 4.C.1.5: The City shall use the level of service standard as established in Objective 4.C.1.1 for evaluating facility capacity and for issuance of development permits.
-The level of service standard shall be applied to each application for development approval to make certain that adequate facility capacity exists to serve the proposed development concurrent with the impacts of each development.
+Policy 4.C.1.5: The City shall use the level of service standard as established in Objective 4.C.1 for evaluating facility capacity and for issuance of development permits.
+The level of service standard shall be applied to each application for development approval to make certain that adequate facility capacity exists to serve the proposed development no later than the time of issuance of a certificate of occupancy, or its functional equivalent.

-Policy 4.C.1.6: Storm water conveyance systems shall be designed to provide the following protections from flooding:
+Policy 4.C.1.6: Stormwater conveyance systems shall be designed to provide the following protections from flooding:

-- a) Street drainage systems shall be designed to accommodate runoff from a 10-year critical storm event. - b) All other systems shall be designed to accommodate runoff from a 25-year critical storm event. - c) The exception shall be for any system where there is a history of flooding of structures.
+- (a) Street drainage systems shall be designed to accommodate runoff from a 10-year critical storm event. - (b) All other systems shall be designed to accommodate runoff from a 25-year critical storm event. - (c) The exception shall be for any system where there is a history of flooding of structures.
 Where there is such history, the system shall be designed to accommodate the runoff for a 100-year critical storm event.